sourcemod-dev/docgen/README.md

 ## Download

-You could download the latest linux sp-docgen from the artifacts of each commit.
-Windows and Mac builds are currently not being automatically built.
+You could download the latest Linux & Windows chumbucket from the artifacts of each commit.
+Mac builds are currently not being automatically built.